fbpx

 History

-It is important to mention that the transport of silk cocoons and silk from Beirut’s port to Marseille, laid the foundations for maritime transport agencies in Lebanon.
-Similarly, loan grants to intermediaries and traders wishing to buy silk cocoons from farmers, laid the groundwork for financial trading posts which in turn led to the establishment of the first Lebanese bank, and to the development of the port of Beirut.
+The transportation of silk cocoons and finished silk from Beirut’s port to Marseille laid the groundwork for maritime transport agencies in Lebanon.
+Similarly, loans to traders and intermediaries for purchasing silk cocoons from farmers led to the creation of financial trading posts and eventually contributed to the establishment of the first Lebanese banks and the development of the port of Beirut.

 “Increased weaving of silk textiles in France in the nineteenth century required more silk thread than could be supplied by European sericulture.
 This was especially the case after 1865, when blight decimated French and Italian sericulture; industrialists of Lyons and Marseilles needed to find alternative supplies for their factories.
 The presence of European silk-spinning factories in Mount Lebanon, regular and inexpensive steamboat service between Beirut and Marseilles, diminution of tariffs and customs on exported silk thread, and the rise of French political prominence in Lebanese internal affairs after 1861 convinced these industrialists to choose Mount Lebanon as one source of silk.
 For the peasantry, increasing production of silk and selling it to the French made economic sense.
 While in the 1840s the price of one Okka (1.228 kilograms) hovered around 12 piasters, by 1857 French merchants were paying 45 piasters per Okka, and those prices persisted with minor changes through the 1870s.